rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/03_topology/index.md

 ![Topology 4](../../../assets/images/03-03-uas_otel_metrics.png)

-This completes connecting our OpenTelemetry metrics to our Python Service!
+This completes connecting our OpenTelemetry metrics to our Python Service in the Dynatrace topology!